 • Allowing your loved one time to read and write the trauma account privately.

 • Reminding yourself it is ok if your loved one gets upset when thinking about the trauma.
 Being upset does not mean that the treatment is not working.
 With treatment, thinking about the trauma will get easier over time.
-Many survivors were not able to feel their feelings (such as sadness or fear) during the traumatic event.
-Reading the account often allows people to feel these feelings now that the trauma is over and they are in a safe place.
+Many people were not able to feel their feelings (such as sadness or fear) during the traumatic event.
+Reading the account often allows people to experience these feelings now that the trauma is over and they are in a safe place.

-• Encouraging your loved one to face the difficult or uncomfortable feelings may actually help them stick with and finish the treatment.
+• Encouraging your loved one to face the difficult or uncomfortable feelings may help them stick with and finish the treatment.

 An important part of CPT is identifying thoughts that get in the way of recovery from PTSD.
-In addition to the work done during therapy sessions, your loved one will complete worksheets at home.
+In addition to the work done during therapy sessions, your loved one will complete worksheets between sessions.
 These worksheets help people identify and examine their thoughts about the trauma.
-You can help by:

 • Providing support if your loved one is nervous about doing the worksheets.